midhunkalarikkal/FullDomain/Notes/js.md

 Protected members are intended to be accessible only within the class and its subclasses.
 JavaScript does not natively support protected, but it can be simulated by convention (using an underscore _) or by extending the class.

 `Static`
 Static members belong to the class itself, rather than to instances of the class.
-Static methods or properties are accessed directly from the class, not an instance.
+Static methods or properties are accessed directly from the class, not by an instance.